-Pursuant to Government Code Section 25123, subdivision (d), this measure is declared to be an urgency ordinance, to take effect and be in force immediately upon its passage and before the expiration of fifteen (15) days after its passage it shall be published once with the names of the members voting for an against the same in the Inter-City Express, a newspaper published in the County of Alameda.
+This ordinance shall be in force thirty (30) days after its passage and before the expiration of fifteen (15) days after its passage it shall be published once with the names of the members voting for an against the same in the Inter-City Express, a newspaper published in the County of Alameda.

-This ordinance shall be of no further force or effect thirty (30) days from its date of adoption, unless otherwise extended by the Board of Supervisors.
+This ordinance shall be of no further force or effect ninety (90) days from its date of adoption, unless otherwise extended by the Board of Supervisors.
 This ordinance shall be in effect only during the time that an emergency declaration by local, state or federal authorities pertaining to COVID-19 is in effect and applicable to the County of Alameda.

-Adopted by the Board of Supervisors of the County of Alameda, State of California, on the 24th day of March, 2020, by at least four-fifths vote, by the following called vote:
+Adopted by the Board of Supervisors of the County of Alameda, State of California, on the 7th day of April, 2020, by the following called vote: